-Individual Directed Goods and Services

-Agency: Retail Stores

-License: N/A Certificate: N/A

-- 1. Items purchased from retail stores must meet the Goods and Services definition. - 2.
-ICOs must be prudent with their purchases and may have a business account with the retail store.

-Frequency of Verification: Prior to delivery of services and annually thereafter.

-Individual: Contracted Provider

-License: N/A

-Certificate: N/A

-Other:

-- 1. Provider must be reputable and able to provide the good or service necessary. - Providers must be at least 18 years of age, have the ability to communicate effectively, have previous relevant experience or training to provide the good or service and be deemed capable of providing the good or service by the ICO.

-Frequency of Verification: Prior to provision of services/execution of contract and annually if service is ongoing in nature.

-Non-medical transportation

-Agency: Contracted Provider

-License: Valid Michigan Driver's License

-- 1. The Secretary of State must appropriately license all drivers and register all vehicles used for transportation supported by MI Health Link waiver funds.
-The provider must cover all vehicles used with liability insurance. - 2.
-All paid drivers for transportation providers supported entirely or in part by waiver funds shall be physically capable and willing to assist persons requiring help to and from and to get in and out of vehicles.
-The provider shall offer such assistance unless expressly prohibited by either a labor contract or insurance policy. - 3.
-The provider shall train all paid drivers for transportation programs supported entirely or in part by waiver funds to cope with medical emergencies, unless expressly prohibited by a labor contract or insurance policy. - 4.
-Each provider shall comply with Public Act 1 of 1985 regarding seat belt usage.

-Frequency of Verification: Prior to delivery of services and annually thereafter.
+Michigan Department of Health and Human Services Minimum Operating Standards for MI Health Link Program and MI Health Link HCBS W /aiver account with the retail store.
+Entity Responsible for Verification: ICO Frequency of Verification: Prior to delivery of services and annua lly thoroaftor Frequency of vernication.
+Phot to derivery of services and annua iny thereafter.
+Individual: Contracted Provider License: N/A Certificate: N/A Other: Provider must be reputable and able to provide the good or s necessary. ervice 2.
+Providers must be at least 18 years of age, have the ability to communicate effectively, have previous relevant experience of to provide the good or service and be deemed capable of pro good or service by the ICO.
+Entity Responsible for Verification: ICO Frequency of Verification: Prior to provision of services/execution on of contract and annually if service is ongoing in nature.
+Non-medical transportation Agency: Contracted Provider License: Valid Michigan Driver's License Other: 1.
+The Secretary of State must appropriately license all drivers an nd register all vehicles used for transportation supported by MI Hea alth Link waiver funds.
+The provider must cover all vehicles used with liab oility insurance.
+2. All paid drivers for transportation providers supported entirel y or in part by waiver funds shall be physically capable and willing to assist p persons requiring help to and from and to get in and out of vehicles.
+The provider shall offer such assistance unless expressly prohibited by either a labor contract or insurance policy.
+3. The provider shall train all paid drivers for transportation pro grams supported entirely or in part by waiver funds to cope with media cal emergencies, unless expressly prohibited by a labor contract or in nsurance policy.
+4. Each provider shall comply with Public Act 1 of 1985 regarding seat belt usage.
+Entity Responsible for Verification: ICO Frequency of Verification: Prior to delivery of services and annually thereafter.
+Individual Provider License: Valid Michigan Driver's License Other: 1.
+The Secretary of State must appropriately license all drivers and register all vehicles used for transportation supported by MI Health Lin waiver funds.
+The provider must cover all vehicles used with liability insurance.
+2. All paid drivers for transportation providers supported entirel y or in part by waiver funds shall be physically capable and willing to assist p persons requiring help to and from and to get in and out of vehicles.
+3. Each provider shall operate in compliance with Public Act 1 of 1985 regarding seat belt usage.
+Entity Responsible for Verification: ICO Frequency of Verification: Prior to delivery of services and annua ally thereafter.

-Individual Provider

-License: Valid Michigan Driver's License

-- 1. The Secretary of State must appropriately license all drivers and register all vehicles used for transportation supported by MI Health Link waiver funds.
-The provider must cover all vehicles used with liability insurance. - 2.
-All paid drivers for transportation providers supported entirely or in part by waiver funds shall be physically capable and willing to assist persons requiring help to and from and to get in and out of vehicles. - 3.
-Each provider shall operate in compliance with Public Act 1 of 1985 regarding seat belt usage.

-Frequency of Verification: Prior to delivery of services and annually thereafter.